 Consider joining our “We Will Giving Circle” that celebrates those who have made planned gifts to Astraea through bequests, life income gifts, insurance policies and other estate planning vehicles.
 It provides a way for us to recognize members of the Astraea community who have designated us as a beneficiary of their estate during their lifetime and to involve them more intimately in the Foundation’s work.

 Bequests are the most common form of planned giving.
-Everyone should have a will, otherwise the US government steps in to make a determination of how your life’s accumulation of assets will be distributed.
-Any asset may be donated in whole or in part, or designate Astraea to receive either a percentage of your estate or a specific dollar value.
+Everyone should have a will, otherwise state law determines how your life’s accumulation of assets will be distributed.
+You may donate any asset in whole or in part, or designate Astraea to receive either a percentage of your estate or a specific dollar value.
 While Astraea benefits greatly from unrestricted bequests, we can work with donors to determine the way in which their gift may be used in perpetuity.
-Astraea uses donors’ bequests both to meet our annual funding needs or to grow our endowment.
+Astraea uses donors’ bequests both to meet our annual funding needs and to grow our endowment.

 IRA, 401(K) and 403(b) Pension Plans

-If you are 70.5 years old, you are required to take distributions from your pension plans.
-That income is taxable.
+If you are at least 70-1/2 years old, you are probably required to take minimum required distributions from your pension plans.
+Those distributions are taxable.
 If you do not need the distribution for your support, you can arrange for a direct transfer of the required distribution to the Astraea Foundation and save on taxes while still fulfilling your philanthropic goals.
 (The annual amount of such a transfer is generally limited to $100,000.
 Consult your tax advisor for additional requirements that apply to you).

-Another way to bequeath a donation to Astraea is to make the Astraea Lesbian Foundation for Justice your beneficiary of your insurance policy either in full or as a percentage of the remaining value of your fund.
-If your policy is fully paid, as in a whole life policy, you can transfer ownership to the Astraea Foundation.
-Either option may reduce your taxes – either now or in your estate..
+Another way to donate to Astraea is to designate the Astraea Lesbian Foundation for Justice as the beneficiary of your insurance policy either in full or as a percentage of the death benefit.
+If you have a fully paid-up whole life policy, you can transfer ownership to the Astraea Foundation.
+Either option may reduce your taxes – either now or in your estate.
 Astraea uses these funds as we do for bequests.